Things to Know when Starting a Business in Hood River

 The City of Hood River requires that the site plan to be drawn to-scale, detailing the size and location of the project, distances to lot lines, established and finished grades, proposed finishes, etc. Plans must be drawn in accordance with an accurate boundary line survey.
 Please provide three (3) copies at the time of application.

-An example site plan can be found at: https://cityofhoodriver.gov/SitePlan
+The checklist for City of Hood River site plans can be found at: https://cityofhoodriver.gov/SitePlan

 Don’t forget to seek out your project architect or engineer early in the process.